Resources

 Don't miss out on asking your new employee to follow your organization's social media channels or blog.
 You can list these all out in your employee welcome packet.

-Also be sure follow up with your new hire to welcome them onto your company LinkedIn profile too!
+You can follow up with your new hire to welcome them onto your company LinkedIn profile too!

 10. Team Member "User Guides"